CodersPress/cluster-google-map-pins/README.md

 # cluster-google-map-pins

-Grid-based clustering works by dividing the map into squares of a certain size and then grouping the markers into each grid square.
+Hosted file - Grid-based clustering works by dividing the map into squares of a certain size and then grouping the markers into each grid square.

 http://coderspress.com